Understanding the 20 Minute Rule

 Reduced Overwhelm

 Large tasks can feel paralyzing.
-By breaking them down into 20-minute sessions, they become more approachable.
-This reduces the anxiety that can often block task initiation.
+Breaking them into 20-minute sessions makes them approachable.
+This reduces the anxiety that often blocks task initiation.

 Increased Completion Rates

-Often, starting is the hardest part.
-Once a task is started, many individuals with ADHD find that motivation builds naturally.
+Starting is often the hardest part.
+Once a task is in motion, many individuals with ADHD find that motivation builds naturally.
 The 20-minute container provides that push without requiring long-term commitment.

 Improved Transitions

 Taking a break after a 20-minute sprint allows for mental reset.
-These structured pauses help individuals re-engage with clarity and reduce burnout.
+Structured pauses help you re-engage with clarity and reduce burnout.

 Adapting the Rule to Fit Your Needs

-While 20 minutes is a solid default, it’s not mandatory.
-Some people may benefit from:
+While 20 minutes is a solid default, it is not mandatory:

-• 10- or 15-minute sessions when severely overwhelmed
+• 10- or 15-minute sessions — for days when you feel severely overwhelmed

-• 25- or 30-minute sessions when already in a productive state
+• 25- or 30-minute sessions — for days when you are already in a productive state

 Use trial and error to discover your optimal window.